 Step III

-Based on the capacity of the cafeteria, indicate the number of classes to be at lunch (L) or lunch/recess (L/R) within a given module.
+Indicate the number of classes to be at lunch (L) or lunch/recess (L/R) within a given module.

 Step IV